charlola/hugo-theme-charlolamode/README.md

 The config.yml is your best friend.
 You can modify and add information, such as ...
 - Title of the page
 - Your Name
+- Description
 - Social Icons
 - Buttons

+Have a look at the charlolamode/config.yml for reference.
+There are commented examples.
+You can copy it in your config.yml which will overwrite the config.yml of the theme.

 ![](https://raw.githubusercontent.com/charlola/hugo-theme-charlolamode/master/static/images/example.png)